Swiss central banker fails to calm currency scandal

 ZURICH Switzerland's biggest political party on Friday piled fresh pressure on the embattled head of the country's central bank to quit over a currency trade scandal.

-She spent 400,000 Swiss francs to buy dollars last August, just three weeks before the Swiss National Bank SNB.L imposed a cap on the soaring Swiss currency.
+She spent 400,000 Swiss francs to buy dollars last August, just three weeks before the Swiss National Bank (SNB) imposed a cap on the soaring Swiss currency.

-Philipp Hildebrand, a 48-year old former hedge fund executive, said he learned of the trade the following day.
+Philipp Hildebrand, a 48-year old former hedge fund executive, told reporters on Thursday he learned of the trade the following day.

-The Swiss People's Party SVP.L, a vocal critic of Hildebrand and the SNB's intervention in forex markets under his charge, said on Friday it wanted a special parliamentary session to examine the case.
+The Swiss People's Party (SVP), a vocal critic of Hildebrand and the SNB's intervention in foreign exchange markets under his charge, called on Friday for a special parliamentary session to examine the case.

 "It is unlawful and completely untenable that leaders of the Swiss National Bank carry out currency actions also in their private affairs.
 Philipp Hildebrand is no longer acceptable as chairman of the Swiss National Bank," the SVP said.